nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 1.3.
 Understanding the Command Line Interface (CLI)
+When you first launch Kaji, you will be greeted by the CLI.
+In this section, we shall learn about what each section of this CLI is responsible for.

+In Kaji, the user interactions occurs via the <b>command line interface (CLI)</b>
 A <b>command line interface (CLI)</b> is a text-based user interface (UI) used to view and manage computer files.
 Command line interfaces are also called command-line user interfaces, console user interfaces and character user interfaces.

 ### 1.4.
 Understanding Kaji